duskybomb/shape-detection/README.md

 # Shape Detector using OpenCV

-A application to detect hand drawn shapes
+An application to detect hand drawn shapes using OpenCV 3.4.4

 ## Run